shead0shead/shead0shead/README.md

 <a style="display:flex;"><img alt="Its me" width="256" height="256"  align="left" src="aboutme.png"/></a>

-- 🎈 I am 17 years old and I live in Volgograd.
+I am a 17-year-old student and a begginer backend developer living in the Russian city of Volgograd.

-- 👨🏻‍🎓 I started learning programming in 2023.
+I started learning programming in 2023.
+The first language I started learning was C#.

-- ✨ I would like to create something that will please me and other people, as well as benefit them.
+I would like to create something that will please me and other people, as well as benefit them.

-- 🤝 I want to work in a team of professionals who are really passionate about their business.
+I want to work in a team of professionals who are really passionate about their business.

 <br/>